-The numerous programs deployed by the Bush administration in the last guarter of 2008 and pursued in the first months of 2009 (see Table 11 for a summary) drew immediate criticism.
+The numerous programs deployed by the Bush administration in the last quarter of 2008 and pursued in the first months of 2009 drew immediate criticism (see Table 11 for a summary).
 Commentators agreed in pointing out the lack of effective combination between public capital injections, guarantees and purchases of impaired securities.
-Some also criticized the inadeguacy of tax incentives in respect of non-performing mortgages and, perhaps underestimating the complexity of the chain of derivatives, asserted that more incentives would have eliminated the root cause of the crisis and moved market prices closer to their equilibrium values.
+Some also criticized the inadequacy of tax incentives in respect of non-performing mortgages and, perhaps underestimating the complexity of the chain of derivatives, asserted that more incentives would have eliminated the root cause of the crisis and moved market prices closer to their equilibrium values.
 Others recommended bolstering confidence among savers and supporting share prices through "announcements" of future recapitalizations by the government at pre-determined prices appreciably higher than the prevailing ones.
 Still others proposed persuading holders of illiquid, high-risk debt securities to swap their claims for new equity in the troubled companies (Zingales 2008).
-The last-mentioned proposal is likely to be inserted in the Geithner Plan if the latter took off (see section IV.1).
+The last-mentioned proposal is likely to be acted upon as the Geithner Plan unfolds (see section IV.1).
 However, in the first few months of 2009 the debate focused on three possible, diversely combinable measures (Elliott 2009a): the creation of one or more "bad banks", systematic nationalizations of banks and widespread guarantees on riskier bank assets.

-The extreme form of the bad-bank hypothesis envisages the State buying the high-risk, illiquid assets from the banking sector and concentrating them in
+The extreme form of the bad-bank hypothesis envisages the State buying the highrisk, illiquid assets from the banking sector and concentrating them in a single, Table 11

-TARP/Financial stability plan Tracking Report

-Status at 31-3-2009
+TARP/Financial stability plan Tracking Report Status at 31-3-2009